IoT Explained: A Definitive Guide to the Internet of Things

 - • Unique identity – Each IoT device must have a unique identity so it can be located and controlled via a network connection.

 - • Intelligence – IoT devices need to have enough intelligence to accurately extract the information required by the system.
+The process is performed by the integrated IoT operating system.

 - • Scalability – IoT devices and systems need to be designed with scalability in mind as networks continue to expand and are expected to seamlessly handle additional workloads.